itsee-birmingham/standalone_collation_editor/README.md

 To cite the collation editor core code please use the doi:   [![DOI](https://zenodo.org/badge/142011800.svg)](https://zenodo.org/badge/latestdoi/142011800)

+Acknowledgements
+---

+Add in funding bodies, funding project details and other libraries used like redips

 Documentation
 ---

 This documentation is a work in progress.
 I will gradually fill in the gaps as time allows.
-The data structures required as input are fairly well documentated in the README file of the standalone collation editor repository on github:
+The data structures required as input are fairly well documented in the README file of the standalone collation editor repository on github:

  https://github.com/itsee-birmingham/standalone_collation_editor